Drassil/git-wiki-theme/index.md

 We suggest the creation of a /wiki/ subfolder that collects all your .md pages (except index.md)

+### local development

+If you need to work on git-wiki locally before publish, then clone your wiki repo and follow this instructions from official github article: https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/ Git wiki already contains the Gemfile for local installations.

 ## Configuration and customization

 Read documentation about [Customization HERE](wiki/customize.md)